HindustaaniSher/HindustaaniSher/README.md

 - 👋 Hi, I’m @HindustaaniSher
 - 👀 I’m interested in Ethical Hacking
 - 🌱 I’m currently learning Cyber Security
-- 💞️ I’m looking to collaborate on some Projects
+- 💞️ I’m looking to collaborate on some cool Projects
 - 📫 My Insta is hindustaanisher

 <!---